 When presenting data and communicating metrics, it is important to create a dialogue – no one likes being preached throughout a whole presentation.
 Letting your audience be part of it thanks to interactive dashboard features will convey your message more efficiently.
 By using real-time data and manipulating it live, encouraging your listeners to ask questions and drill down the information by themselves, explore on their own, they will be much more engaged in the discussion.
 The interactivity is especially interesting in dashboarding with a diverse audience: newcomers are onboarded easily while experts can dig deeper into the data for more intel.

 If you’re still running analytical reports by sending them to your IT department and then waiting to get them back, your company is missing out on situations where agility wins.
 If you have to wait days or weeks to get data on a situation, it might be too late to make necessary changes.

 For example, with real-time monitoring, you can see how a phone outreach campaign is going for a big product launch you have coming up.
 If a week into the campaign, you notice that you’re not getting any results via your dashboard, you can do a quick intervention and switch to digital ads, direct mail, or some other strategy.

 You’re saving yourself a big opportunity cost here.

 4. All Of Your Data Is In One Place

 When you use dashboards, you have one centralized location where all of your users can access your data.

 This is in contrast to a myriad of spreadsheets, software, and databases that represent the legacy approach.
-As in: all of your PPC data is in Facebook, while all of your customer data is in your CRM software, and your income/loss statements are in your mainframe (which is running on 1980s software and requires an IT staff member to operate).
+While all of your PPC data is on Facebook, all of your customer data is in your CRM software, and your income/loss statements are in your mainframe (which is running on the 1980s software and requires an IT staff member to operate).
 Not pretty.

 Instead, with 24/7/365 dashboard solutions like datapine, if someone wants to make a data-driven decision or presentation at the next staff meeting, all they have to do is pull out their tablet.